hetalang/heta-compiler/api-references.md

 # API references

-*Heta parser API references is under developments.
-If you have questoins contact the developers directly.*
+*Heta parser API references page is under developments.
+If you have questions contact the developers directly.*

 ## Classes